 The SDGP programme is a comprehensive facility.
 A major part of the SDGP are the tender calls.
 The first tender (2018/2019) was aimed at stimulating private sector development and improving food security in developing countries through public-private partnerships (PPPs).
 Subsidies are awarded to 18 partnerships between government organisations, businesses, NGOs and/or knowledge institutions, subdivided in 4 themes:

 This theme has a focus on the total number of farm holders reached which increase productivity and income.
 This can be done in all sectors (not just the agricultural sector).
 This is possible for example by improving access to input and/or output markets or by making farming enterprise more resilient to possible stresses.

 - Fish Farming Value Chain Development

 - Sustainable and Accessible Fish for All

 - Lions oignons

-Nutritional value focusses on the amount of people uplifted out of undernourishment.
-This can be done by improving food intake, improving acces to appropriate food or by increasing the amount of people who’s nutritional situation became more resilient to possible stresses and/or shocks.
+Nutritional value focusses on the number of people uplifted out of undernourishment.
+This can be done by improving food intake, improving access to appropriate food or by increasing the number of people who’s nutritional situation became more resilient to possible stresses and/or shocks.

 Circular economy in the agricultural sector